mpihlak/mongoproxy/README.md

 `iptables -t nat -A PREROUTING -i ${IFACE} -p tcp --dport ${MONGO_PORT} -j REDIRECT --to-port ${PROXY_PORT}`

-### With Jaeger tracing
+### With tracing
 ```
 mongoproxy --proxy 27113:localhost:27017 \
     --service-name mongoproxy-ftw \
-    --enable-jaeger \
+    --enable-otlp \
-    --jaeger-addr localhost:6831
+    --otlp-endpoint localhost:4317
 ```

-Same as above but with Jaeger tracing enabled.
-Spans will be sent to collector on `localhost:6831`.
+Same as above but with tracing enabled.
+Spans will be sent to OTLP gRPC collector on `localhost:4317`.
 The service name for the traces is set to `mongoproxy-ftw`.

-Running with `--enable-jaeger` adds some overhead as the full query text is parsed and tagged to the trace.
+Running with `--enable-otlp` adds some overhead as the full query text is parsed and tagged to the trace.

 ### Other tips
 More verbose logging can be enabled by specifying `RUST_LOG` level as `info` or `debug`.
 Add `RUST_BACKTRACE=1` for troubleshooting those (rare) crashes.